KayakDov/ImmersedBoundary/README.md

 The first row of the front and back boundary matrices is up against the top.
 The first column of the front and back matrices is up against the left boundary.
 The first row of the left and right matrices is up against the top.
 The first column of the left and right matrices is up against the back.
 The first row the top and bottom matrices is up against the back boundary.
 The first column up against the left boundary.

+All pointers are passed by their physical addresses, in C_SIZE_T data types.
+In Fortran, extract from a device array, x, its address, x_addr, as follows: x_addr    = transfer(c_loc(x), x_addr).

 ## 3. Data Layout and Argument Conventions